vickywu1022/vickywu1022.github.io/_pages/aboud.md

   - /about.html
 ---

 Hi!
-I'm Weiqi (Vicky) Wu, a second-year master student majoring in computer science at the School of Electronic Information and Electrical Engineering, Shanghai Jiao Tong University.
-I'm advised by Prof. Hai Zhao.
+I'm Weiqi (Vicky) Wu, a CS Master's student at the School of Computer Science, Shanghai Jiao Tong University, advised by Prof. Hai Zhao.

-My research interests are about Large Language Models and Agents, including Reasoning, RAG, Role-playing LLMs and Knowledge Probing.
-I’m also serving as a reviewer for ACL Rolling Review.
-Additionally, I am honored to receive the **ACL 2023 Outstanding Paper Award 🏆**, which further fuels my passion for advancing the field.
+I'm passionate about pushing the boundaries of Large Language Models and Agents.
+My expertise spans Reasoning, RAG, Role-playing LLMs, and Knowledge Probing.
+I am honored to have received the **ACL 2023 Outstanding Paper Award 🏆**, which further fuels my passion for advancing the field.

-During the past year, I worked as a Research Intern at Alibaba TongYi Lab, focusing on open-domain RAG and Web Agents.
-Currently, I am interning at ByteDance’s Data team as part of the *JinDouYun* talent program, where I am primarily working on applying LLMs to personalized recommendations in the DouBao APP.
+Currently, I am interning at **ByteDance Seed Team**, where I focus on foundation models and global applications.
+Previously, I worked within ByteDance’s Data team as part of the *JinDouYun* talent program on personalized recommendations for the DouBao APP and interned at Alibaba TongYi Lab focusing on open-domain RAG and Web Agents.

-Graduating in March 2026, I'm actively seeking opportunities related to LLMs and Agents.
+🎓 **Seeking 2026 Opportunities**: I graduate in March 2026 and am eager to connect with teams working on the next generation of LLMs and Agents.
 I just joined LinkedIn so 👉 [Let's connect !](https://linkedin.com/in/weiqi-wu-08337a34b)

 Education
 ======